ihmeuw/vivarium_research/docs/source/concept_models/vivarium_sanofi_multiple_myeloma/concept_model.rst

     - Black
     - Non-Black
     - Age
-    - Reference group from Derman et al. is white, which we are using as a proxy for the non-Black racial group due to the absence of more detailed data
+    - PENDING POTENTIAL UPDATE/ALTERNATVE VALUE.
+Reference group from Derman et al. is white, which we are using as a proxy for the non-Black racial group due to the absence of more detailed data
   * - Cytogenetic risk | non-Black
     - 1.8 (1.3, 2.7)
     - 1.3 (1.0, 1.6)